regundoo/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image6]

-Some dropout functions are used to prevent overfitting of the model.
+It was also tried to use some Dropout functions but this was not very effective.
+The batch generation helps to prevent overfitting

 ## Activations And Regularization